ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

-As scores are indicative of how the objects in the data set score in the new component space.
-The loadings indicate how the variables score in the component space.
+The scores are indicative of how the objects in the data set score in the new component space, correspondingly the loadings indicate how the variables score in the component space.
 The score plots above for example show a separation on PC1 between the 3 groups.
 If we would like to know which variables are important for this separation we can try to interpret our data.